bcaccinolo/code-examples/elixir/ecto-jurisdictions/juris/README.md

 # Juris

-**TODO: Add description**

 ## Todo

-- insert all jurisdictions from a yml file Seeds
+- DONE insert all jurisdictions from a yml file Seeds
+- DONE voir pour la persistence de la DB postgres
+- DONE have a mix task to import seeds

+## Setup

+### Setup the database

+> cd ops/
+> dc up

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `juris` to your list of dependencies in `mix.exs`:
+If [available in Hex](https://hex.pm/docs/publ11ish), the package can be installed by adding `juris` to your list of dependencies in `mix.exs`:

 ```elixir